warrior-cultures-and-training

 The Church's Redefinition of Violence

 The Church also attempted to regulate warfare through the Peace of God and Truce of God movements, which sought to protect non-combatants and limit fighting to certain days.
-While these movements were more developed on the continent, their influence reached Saxon England.
+While more developed on the continent, their influence reached Saxon England.
 The ideal of a Christian warrior was gradually reshaped from a berserker seeking glory to a disciplined soldier fighting under the banner of the cross.

 Impact on Beliefs about the Afterlife